SHORTSTACK: Distributed, Fault-tolerant, Oblivious Data Access: Distribution Change Atomicity Proof

 Since the protocol for initiating and terminating the replica-swapping phase takes finite time, an adversary may be able to detect that a distribution change has occurred.
 However, we show in \S\ref{sec:security} of the main paper that the atomicity of replica-swapping initiation and termination, coupled with the security of replica swapping in noise-injection schemes, ensures that the adversary cannot glean any information about $\estdist$ or $\newestdist$ under \name.

-We now prove that the above protocol guarantees the distribution change atomicity invariant: \begin{invariant}[Distribution change atomicity] Once any \liii proxy server issues a request according to $\newestdist$, all subsequent requests issued by any \liii server must be according to $\newestdist$. \end{invariant} \begin{proof} We prove that the invariant holds for a single distribution change event from $\estdist$ to $\newestdist$.
+We now prove that the above protocol guarantees the distribution change atomicity invariant: \begin{invariant}[Distribution change atomicity] Once any \liii proxy server issues a query according to $\newestdist$, all subsequent queries issued by any \liii server must be according to $\newestdist$. \end{invariant} \begin{proof} We prove that the invariant holds for a single distribution change event from $\estdist$ to $\newestdist$.
 It can easily be generalized to an arbitrary sequence of distribution change events using induction.

-To prove this we show that there exists an instant of time $t_{change}$ in the protocol's execution, such that: (1) before $t_{change}$, all requests are processed according to the distribution $\estdist$, and (2) after $t_{change}$, all requests are processed using $\newestdist$.
+To prove this we show that there exists an instant of time $t_{change}$ in the protocol's execution, such that: (1) before $t_{change}$, all queries are processed according to the distribution $\estdist$, and (2) after $t_{change}$, all queries are processed using $\newestdist$.
 We show that $t^* = $ the time instant when the \li leader receives \texttt{prepareACK} from all other servers, satisfies this property.

-First, we prove that a request processed according to $\newestdist$ can only be forwarded by an \liii server after $t^*$.
-The \li servers start processing requests according to $\newestdist$ only after they receive a \texttt{commit} message.
+First, we prove that a query processed according to $\newestdist$ can only be forwarded by an \liii server after $t^*$.
+The \li servers start processing queries according to $\newestdist$ only after they receive a \texttt{commit} message.
 Such a \texttt{commit} message can only be delivered once it has been sent by the \li leader.
 A \texttt{commit} can only be sent by the \li leader after $t^*$.
-Hence, an \li server can only start processing requests according to $\newestdist$ after $t^*$.
-A request can be issued by an \liii server only after it has been processed at an \li server.
-Hence, a request processed according to $\newestdist$ can only be forwarded by an \liii server after $t^*$.
+Hence, an \li server can only start processing queries according to $\newestdist$ after $t^*$.
+A query can be issued by an \liii server only after it has been processed at an \li server.
+Hence, a query processed according to $\newestdist$ can only be forwarded by an \liii server after $t^*$.

-Second, we prove that requests according to $\estdist$ cannot be forwarded by an \liii server on or after $t^*$.
-Before $t^*$ (when \li leader has received all \texttt{prepareACKs}), all of the \liii servers would have flushed any outstanding requests, before which all \lii servers would have flushed their outstanding requests, before which all \liii servers would have flushed their outstanding requests.
-Hence, it is guaranteed that by $t^*$ all requests processed according to $\estdist$ have been issued by the \liii servers.
+Second, we prove that queries according to $\estdist$ cannot be forwarded by an \liii server on or after $t^*$.
+Before $t^*$ (when \li leader has received all \texttt{prepareACKs}), all of the \liii servers would have flushed any outstanding queries, before which all \lii servers would have flushed their outstanding queries, before which all \liii servers would have flushed their outstanding queries.
+Hence, it is guaranteed that by $t^*$ all queries processed according to $\estdist$ have been issued by the \liii servers.